SamuelWhitton/natural-daina/README.md

 ## The Lexical Splitter

 **\`** is the lexical splitter.
-The lexical splitter is used in pairs, the first usage must come after an identifier and the second comes before an identifier.
-The second identifier is 'stitched' to the end of the first identifier.
+The lexical splitter is used in pairs, the second usage must come just before a token ([see grammar](#grammar)).
+The token is 'stitched' to the end of the first lexical splitter.
 Take the following example:
 ```
 [] (Line, Point) {
     [Point] a = \[Point]:randomPoint;